 These included skinny but still very arched cat eye frames at Prada, as well as rounded cat eyes and rectangular glasses with a metal frame at Miu Miu.
 At Sonia Rykiel, the frames were made of black plastic, and were a little chunkier but still decidedly skinny.

 #6.
 Small Round Frames

-The Beatles are forever, and so are the tiny, round sunglasses popularized by John Lennon.
+The Beatles are forever, and so are the rounded tiny sunglasses popularized by John Lennon.
 We saw a few interesting takes on this iconic look as part of summer 2018 sunglasses trends.

 There were wire-frame sunglasses in all shapes and sizes at Miu Miu, but the small, round-lensed ones stood out especially.
 The lenses were particularly close together, and a thorough look revealed a double bridge.

 The small, round glasses at Valentino had a distinct edge, as the lenses were made of blue or red tinted material, and the frame surrounding them was covered in small studs.